 Facebook is on top of the game because it has every kind of user.
 It is the best place to market your business, raise your voice, or just have fun.

-Unfortunately, there is no way to find out who is behind a fake account on Facebook without tricking them.
+Unfortunately, without tricking them, there is no way to find out who is behind a fake account on Facebook.
 The only way to reveal them would be to trick them into revealing their IP address.
 But, this helps you only in getting their location.

 Fake profile owners can scam, threaten, harass, and even steal your identity.
 If you want to figure out ways to identify these accounts to avoid any communication with them, keep reading!
 In this article, we present DIY methods to identify fake accounts.

 - The Fake Profiles Dilemma on Facebook

 - Methods To Figure Out Fake Accounts on Facebook